Facilities and features

 Assistance dogs are welcome.

-St Columba's is a grade II* Listed Building which has many interesting historical features.
+St Columba's is a grade II* Listed Building which has many interesting historical features including an important "palimpsest" brass memorial.
 There is a display of information about the Church's history inside the Church.

 Music and Worship

 There are occasional concerts at the Church and the venue can be booked by appropriate community organisations for this purpose.

 The church has a restored organ by "Father" Willis, removed from a redundant church and reinstalled largely by local volunteers.
 Further details are available on request.
 The organ pipes from the previous organ were donated to a church in Sri Lanka.